UweAlex/NonlinearOptimizationTestFunctions.jl/README.md

 - **Periodic** [Jamil & Yang (2013): f90]: Multimodal, non-convex, separable, differentiable, fixed.
 Minimum: 0.9 at (0, 0).
 Bounds: [-10, 10]^2.
 Dimensions: n=2.

 ---
+**## Properties of Test Functions**

+The following properties are used to characterize the test functions in this package, as defined in `VALID_PROPERTIES` in `src/NonlinearOptimizationTestFunctions.jl`.
+Properties like `continuous` (stetig), `differentiable`, and `partially differentiable` are standard mathematical terms and not further explained.
+This list is based on standard optimization literature, including [Molga & Smutnicki (2005)].

+- **bounded**: The function is defined within finite bounds (e.g., \( x \in [-a, a]^n \)).
+- **continuous**: The function is continuous (no explanation needed).
+- **controversial**: The function's properties or behavior may be debated in literature.
+- **convex**: The function is convex, ensuring a single global optimum.
+- **deceptive**: The function misleads optimization algorithms toward suboptimal solutions.
+- **differentiable**: The function is differentiable (no explanation needed).
+- **finite_at_inf**: The function yields finite values even as inputs approach infinity.
+- **fully non-separable**: The function's variables are fully interdependent, preventing any decomposition.
+- **has_constraints**: The function includes constraints (e.g., equality or inequality constraints).
+- **has_noise**: The function includes stochastic or noisy components.
+- **highly multimodal**: The function has a very large number of local minima/maxima.
+- **multimodal**: The function has multiple local minima/maxima, with at least one global optimum.
+- **non-convex**: The function is not convex, allowing multiple optima or complex landscapes.
+- **non-separable**: The function's variables are interdependent, preventing decomposition into independent subproblems.
+- **partially differentiable**: The function is differentiable only in some variables or regions (no explanation needed).
+- **partially separable**: The function can be partially decomposed into independent subproblems.
+- **quasi-convex**: The function has convex level sets, but is not strictly convex.
+- **scalable**: The function can be defined for any dimension \( n \geq 1 \).
+- **separable**: The function can be decomposed into independent subproblems for each variable.
+- **strongly convex**: The function is convex with a unique global optimum and strong curvature.
+- **unimodal**: The function has exactly one global minimum/maximum and no local optima.

+---
 ## Valid Properties

 Each test function is associated with a set of properties that describe its mathematical characteristics, enabling filtering for specific use cases (e.g., multimodal or scalable functions).
 The following properties are defined in the package and can be assigned to test functions via their metadata (`meta[:properties]`).
 Note that not all properties are assigned to every function; for example, `finite_at_inf` is currently only applied to `De Jong F5` and `Shekel`, while `Langermann` does not have this property despite returning finite values at infinity.